-Over the last few years, they have conducted numerous raids on brothels in the Cape Town area, and have helped to uncover several cases of trafficking and child prostitution.
-They have been able to shut down some brothels for not having a business licence.
-Trafficked victims are taken to shelters and child prostitutes are restored to their families where appropriate.
+Over the last few years, they have conducted numeban and Pietermaritzburg on Friday evenings.
+Conrous raids on brothels in the Cape Town area, and tact them on: 032 481 5550 or mail@dfl.org.za, or have helped to uncover several cases of trafficking visit www.doctorsforlife.co.za and child prostitution.
+They have been able to shut down some brothels for not having a proper business Volunteer at, or support the work of Ani Vileli in Tzalicence.
+Trafficked victims are taken to shelters and neen, run by STOP Trafficking of People.
+Ani Vileli is a child prostitutes are restored to their families, where drop-in centre and skills training programme, which it is appropriate. assists people in prostitution to exit the industry.